-- Room 458 McNeil building, phone: 898-7350, office hours: Friday 1:30-2:30 or by appointment. - There will be several problem sets for 750A. - The topics we will cover are listed below in more or less the order in which we will cover them. - Much of the lectures are from journal articles.
+- My office: Room 515 PCPSE, phone: 898-7350, office hours: Friday 1:30-2:30 or by appointment. - There will be several problem sets for 750A. - The topics we will cover are listed below in more or less the order in which we will cover them. - Much of the lectures are from journal articles.
 There are notes on Canvas that are edited from notes taken some time ago by Hanming Fang and others.
 These notes have been edited and expanded substantially and the responsibility for anything in the notes is mine.